 This historic textiles centre now has a fast-growing digital tech economy.
 Two leading universities and a steady supply of graduates have attracted and created digital tech businesses such as Rainbird AI, Validus-IVC and Epos Now.

-Startups are nurtured by Meetup groups including SyncNorwich and Hot Source, as well as local events such as the #SyncTheCity startup weekend.
+Startups are nurtured by Meetup groups including SyncNorwich and Hot Source, as well as StartUp Norfolk and local events such as the #SyncTheCity startup weekend.
 There is a strong trend of founders ‘giving back’ to the community.
 The Norfolk Developers Meetup group, for example, was set up by the founder of Naked Element.

 2016 saw the launch of a number of events, including the DigitalCity trail and MyTech, which are aimed at inspiring young people and were able to bring businesses and students together to network.
 Meanwhile, the Norfolk Developers’ Conference included a ‘schools day’ to promote digital tech skills.